marcelboldt/EXASockets/README.md

 ### Performance:

-The library is C++ with a custom implementation of the websocket protocol and relying on rapidJSON, which is pretty fast and works well for huge JSONs.
-Promising so far...
+The library is C++ with a custom implementation of the websocket protocol and relying on RapidJSON, which is pretty fast and works well for huge JSONs.

 Tested with EXASOL 6.0.0: Measured is sending a query and fetching a result set.
 Testing with the flights data set with a VM on the same machine,